How safe are the residence halls and apartments?

 Can I come at a different time or day than listed on my assignment letter?

 In order to manage the move-in process, we have assigned each student a specific move-in date and time.
 We request you arrive on your assigned date and time.
-Returning residents will not be allowed to move in prior to Saturday, August 31, 2013.
-If you need to request a change in move-in date/time, please e-mail firstname.lastname@example.org.
+Returning residents will not be allowed to move in prior to Saturday, September 5, 2015.
+First year students can go to http://www.housing.umn.edu/

 I have not been able to reach my assigned roommate(s), what should I do?